dnovoafer/personal_webpage/content/authors/admin/_index.md

 ---

 I am an Ikerbasque Research Fellow and Visiting Professor at the University of the Basque Country (EHU/UPV) in Spain.
 My main research interests are focused on the science and applications of intense light-matter interaction in confined geometries, in particular in micro- and nano-structured optical fibres.
-Outside of the scientific world, I am a passionate traveler, musician, sportsman and reader.
+Outside the scientific world, I am a passionate traveler, musician, sportsman and reader.
 Partner of a wonderful person and proud father of a wonderful little girl.